Go to page top

 Matthew Jackson

-(BA QTS PGCTHE FHEA) Elearning Support Officer and Instructional Designer, The University of Manchester Library with interests in learning design, neurodiversity and accessibility.
+(BA QTS PGCTHE FHEA) Digital Skills Development Specialist, The University of Manchester, with interests in learning design, neurodiversity and accessibility.

 The Modules